Ninety One (group): Q-POP

 The term "Q-pop" was first coined in 2015 by the fanbase of Ninety One - "Eaglez".
 Fans pointed out the differences they saw in a newly founded Asian pop genre compared to other countries pop music.
 The letter "Q" originates from the way country's name, "Qazaqstan", should be written according to the Latin script of Kazakh.
 The prefix ‘Q’ has a particular ideological connotation.
 Putting ‘Q’ as the prefix is a trendy way of representing new Kazakhstan.
-The new idea of ‘Q’ for resembling Kazakhstan was generally accepted by the masses.
+The new idea of ‘Q’ for resembling Kazakhstan has broad acceptance among the population.

 Debut and hostility towards the group (2015–2016)

-After a year and a half, band decided to change their name to "Ninety One".
-The new name references the year 1991 when Kazakhstan won its independence from the former Soviet Union.
+After a year and a half, the band decided to change their name to "Ninety One".
+The new name references the year 1991, when Kazakhstan won its independence from the former Soviet Union.
 The name "91" carries the meaning of independence and creative freedom.

 On 1 September 2015 Ninety One released their debut single Aiyptama! (Айыптама, Don't judge!).
-The music video for the song was released on October 8, 2015.
+The music video for the song was released on 8 October 2015.
 Aıyptama! (according to the latest revision of the Kazakh alphabet it's spelled Aiyptama, Don't judge!) led the charts of Kazakhstan's music channels for 20 weeks.
 On December 1, 2015, they released their first EP, also called Aıyptama.
 This mini-album consists of 6 songs.

-On June 2, 2016, they released a music video for the song "Qaitadan" (Again), which is currently the chart leader on Gäkku TV.
+On 2 June 2016, they released a music video for the song "Qaitadan" (Again), which is currently the chart leader on Gäkku TV.

 Music video for "Qalay Qaraisyn" (Qalai Qaraisyñ, English: How do you feel about that?), their third song, came out on 11 December 2016.
 Song was included into the soundtrack of the movie "Гламұр для дур" directed by Askar Uzabaev.
 The song lasted 20 weeks on the 1st place of the Gákký chart.

 Public's response

 Ninety One, despite immediately winning the hearts of a young, mainly female, Kazakh audience, were met with a huge wave of hostility from the mainstream public.
 A lot of local celebrities openly bashed and humiliated them, going as far as to say Ninety One were corrupting their youth.
-Make-up, earrings and dyed hair on men were borderline offensive to the eye of a typical Kazakh.
-Group's style was considered against their mentality.
+Make-up, earrings and dyed hair on men were borderline offensive to the eye of a typical Kazakh, and the group's style was considered to be counter to Kazakh culture.
 And while having nothing against their music, local "activists", enraged by the group's appearance, tried everything in their power to bring the group down.

 Apart from receiving various insults and death threats, Ninety One also had to physically defend themselves from some overzealous anti-fans.